 There are special rankings and awards given to students who excel in the competition.
 For example, a Certificate of Distinction is given to students who get a perfect score.
 The top three students in each school section will receive a gold, silver, or bronze Certificate for Outstanding Achievement.
 The MAA also awards a Distinguished Honor Roll ranking to the top 1% of the competition, while the top 5% are given the Honor Roll distinction.

-The AMC 10 and AMC 12 are both 75-minute multiple-choice competition exams for high school mathematics that consist of 25 questions each.
+The AMC 10 test and AMC 12 test are both 75-minute multiple-choice competition exams for high school mathematics that consist of 25 questions each.
 Students in the 10th grade or below who are under the age of 17.5 on competition day can take the AMC 10.
 Meanwhile, students in the 12th grade or below who are under the age of 19.5 on the exam day are eligible for the AMC 12.

 The AMC 10 covers all mathematics topics up to 10th grade, such as elementary algebra, area and volume formulas, basic geometry, elementary number theory, and elementary probability.
 On the other hand, the AMC 12 covers the entire high school math curriculum, including trigonometry, advanced geometry, advanced algebra, and excluding calculus.